Last Updated on 23 December 2025 by Cycloscope

 (Day 5 to Day 12 on the route map)

-Starting from Agadir you have two options, staying on one of the three main roads towards Taroudant or climbing some hills to Azrarag (or even a detour to Paradise Valley, if in wet seasons).
+Starting from Agadir, you have two options: staying on one of the three main roads towards Taroudant or climbing some hills to Azrarag (or even a detour to Paradise Valley, if in wet seasons).

-Taroudant itself is a nice walled city worth a stop.
+Taroudant itself is a lovely walled city worth a stop.
 The last commercial settlement before the climb up the 2,093 meters of the Tizi ‘n Test is Oulad Berhil, where you can stock up on some food for the climb, although that’s not really necessary.

 Getting down from the pass is even more jaw-dropping: a long descent among earthen kasbahs and rural villages, finally meeting a river with some water and greener landscapes – a great bike touring day.

-72km from Tizi’n Test top is the town of Ouirgane, with its beautiful reservoir which unfortunately was almost dried up due to the 3-year-long (as at the end of 2022) drought in the region.
+72km from Tizi’n Test top is the town of Ouirgane, with its beautiful reservoir, which unfortunately was almost dried up due to the 3-year-long (as at the end of 2022) drought in the region.

 Cycling in Marrakesh